-Molecular biologist Dr Ana Montalban-Arques in her lab at the University Hospital Zurich.
+Molecular biologist Dr Ana Montalban-Arques in the lab

 Molecular biologist Dr Ana Montalban-Arques in her lab at the University Hospital Zurich: thanks to a Med-TechEntrepreneur Fellowship from the University of Zurich, she is preparing her promising, patient-friendly colon cancer treatment for market entry.